nrfconnect/sdk-nrf/samples/nrf_profiler/README.rst

    This command generates a :file:`test_name.csv` file and a :file:`test_name.json` file.
    The script opens a GUI window that displays events as dots on timelines, similar to the following diagram.

-   .. include:: ../../doc/nrf/libraries/others/profiler.rst
+   .. include:: ../../doc/nrf/libraries/others/nrf_profiler.rst
-      :start-after: profiler_GUI_start
+      :start-after: nrf_profiler_GUI_start
-      :end-before: profiler_GUI_end
+      :end-before: nrf_profiler_GUI_end

-   See the :ref:`profiler_backends_custom_visualization` section in the Profiler documentation for more information about the GUI.
+   See the :ref:`nrf_profiler_backends_custom_visualization` section in the Profiler documentation for more information about the GUI.

 #. |connect_terminal|